 Despite this, blue fawn Frenchie’s have attracted the attention of many pet owners who like the notion of owning something uncommon and unusual.
 Wherever there is a market for something, unethical breeders and puppy mills quickly capitalize on the opportunity.

 Therefore, blue fawn puppies are frequently offered for sale, often for several thousand dollars per dog.
-However, these dogs are often even more ill than the ordinary Frenchie, as the designer has bred for color and income rather than for health and well-being.
+However, these dogs are often even more ill than the ordinary Frenchie, as the designer has bred them for color and income rather than for health and well-being.

 As a matter of principle, ethical breeders would frequently refuse to charge extra for unusually colored puppies to prevent making them more tempting to profiteering puppy farms and puppy mills.